2degrees/wsgi-xsendfile/docs/source/howto.rst

 Example Using Django
 --------------------

-Django doesn't offer out-of-the-box support for WSGI applications inside Django, so you'd need to use a library like `twod.wsgi
+Django doesn't offer out-of-the-box support for WSGI applications, so you'd need to use a library like `twod.wsgi
 <http://pythonhosted.org/twod.wsgi/manual/embedded-apps.html>`_.